PORTO RUNNING TOURS

 Unlikely old stories

-Read on to learn more about Porto's relationship with the friendliest and most generous of white-bearded-red-suited old chaps - and find out more about Santa's origins!
+Read on to learn more about Porto's relationship with the friendliest and most generous of all white-bearded-red-suited old chaps - and possibly find out more about Santa's origins!

 Picture

-We know for a fact that Santa is featuring Coca-Cola ads since the 1920's.
-While some say the famous Greek bishop St. Nicholas (aka Santa Klaus, Sinterklaas, Nicolaus, Klaus, Mikulas, Nikolay, Niklas,...!) existed only in legend without any reliable historical evidence, we know that legends usually do grow out of real, actual events, though they may be embellished, interwoven with a bit of imagination.
+the famous Greek bishop St. Nicholas (aka Santa Klaus, Sinterklaas, Nicolaus, Klaus, Mikulas, Nikolay, Niklas,...!) existed only in legend without any reliable historical evidence, we know that legends usually do grow out of real, actual events - even if they are embellished and interwoven with a bit of imagination.

-We believe Christmas season to be the perfect occasion to share a couple of these stories with runners who visit Porto, while running through S. Nicolau district, one of the touristic hotspots of Porto.
+And we believe the Christmas season is the perfect occasion to share a couple of these stories with runners who visit Porto, especially while running through S. Nicolau district, one of the touristic hotspots of Porto.

 Picture